chadananda/booktools/readme.md

 ## Book Processing Tools for Importing Librivox Books

-### Initial Workflow:
+### Workflow:
-  1. op: search
-  2. op: listen (if necessary) & rate
-  3. fetch (from Librivox & Gutenberg)
-  4. !! proofread & manual cleanup of HTML
-  5. align
-  6. proofread
-  7. package (with notes)
-  8. submit (by emailing package zip file)
-  9. inflate (by our editors, fetches and prepares audio)
+#### Admin Books selection
+  1. we use `booktools -search` and `booktools -listen` to select booklist
+  2. we send booklist to editor

+#### Editor cleanup
+  3. editor uses `booktools -fetch` to download book and audio
+  4. manually proofreads and fixes HTML
+  4. uses `booktools -align` and `booktools proof` to verify alignment
+  5. uses `booktools -package` to ZIP up books for submission

+#### Audio processing and import
+  8. admin uses `booktools -inflate` to prepare audio
   10. !! audio post-processing (by audio engineer)
+  11. admin uses `booktools -publish` to prepare book for publishing, including splitting audio files into AAC m4u
-  10. import into library
+  10. developer imports book into library

 ### Command Line Tools